spdk/spdk/doc/accel_fw.md

   "decompress": "software"
 }`

-To detemine the name of available engines and their supported operations use the RPC `accel_get_engine_info`.
+To detemine the name of available modules and their supported operations use the RPC `accel_get_module_info`.